ovska/FlameCsv/docs/docs/converters.md

 converter.TryFormat(new char[64], DayOfWeek.Monday, out int charsWritten); // writes "Monday"  instead of "0"
 ```

+> [!TIP]
+> For extremely performant NativeAOT and trimming compatible enum converters, see the [source generator](docs/source-generator.md#enum-converter-generator).

 ### Nullable types

 @"System.Nullable`1" is supported by default as long as the underlying type can be converted.